 Since Talk Shop’s very first event in Newcastle, on fracking, in 2014, we have concentrated on the big issues of the day, mainly national.
 Here we describe the second string to our bow that we added in 2020: supporting local democracy to tackle place-based issues.
-At the heart of this is our belief in win-win, that such solutions, which give all competing groups a ‘win’, can be found much more often than most people think.
+At the heart of this is our belief in win-win, our belief that such solutions, which give all competing groups a ‘win’, can be found much more often than people think.

 We are looking for people and organisations that wish to join us in action research, testing different ways to search for win-win solutions.
 If that interests you, contact Perry Walker.

 We are encouraged that in the first two months after launching this programme, we have been able to run four online workshops on win-win.
 Two were for independent parish and town councillors, part of the Flatpack Democracy movement.
 One was for parish and town councillors in Herefordshire.
 The last was for worker coops, part of a Virtual Workers Coop Weekend.
 The slides used to introduce Win-Win are here (you can download them to view in PowerPoint).